 This 8,600 word fantasy novelette adventure takes place just before Light Chasers in the World of Lasniniar Series.

-The Vow is available for $2.99 from the following sites with more retailers to follow:
+The Vow is available from the following sites with more retailers to follow:

 “I’m so glad you came!”
 Rasnialfia said as she approached.